emranxec/KeepLearning/README.md

 > @Inheritance - It is used to define the type of inheritance used in hibernate and it is defined in the parent class.

 >@DiscriminatorValue - This annotation is used to specify the DType column name.
-Here we have defined it as PERMANENT_EMP
+Here we have defined it as Bike
-> in case of PermanentEmployee.java and CONTRACT_EMPLOYEE in case of ContractEmployee.java
+> in case of TwoWheeler.java and Car in case of FourWheeler.java

 [implementing-inheritance-in-hibernate](https://www.dineshonjava.com/hibernate/implementing-inheritance-in-hibernate/)